sandeepreddy2147/Tvarit-Meal-Kit-Platform/README.md

 # Tvarit-Meal-Kit-Platform
 Tvarit, an Meal kit platform that simplifies meal planning with personalized recipes, smart grocery lists, and grocery delivery.
+I built a responsive web app to make meal planning simple and fun, using HTML, CSS, and JavaScript.
+I helped create AI features that recommend recipes, generate smart grocery lists, and even offer grocery delivery with the recipes.
+We used React, Node.js, and MongoDB for the full stack.
+I also talked to over 35 users to get real feedback and improve the product.
+The goal was to make healthy eating easy and cut down on food waste.